Small Business/Business Owners and Divorce

 How You Can Protect Your Business During Divorce

 The best way to protect your business is through a prenuptial or postnuptial agreement.
 However, if you are preparing for divorce, it is most likely already too late to have this type of agreement in place.

 That doesn’t mean that you don’t have options to protect and keep your business.
-A qualified and experienced Divorce Attorney, like the legal professionals of Schondorf Law, can fully explain the options available to you, and assist you with getting the outcome that you desire.
+A qualified and experienced Divorce Attorney, like the legal professionals of John Buchmiller & Associates, can fully explain the options available to you, and assist you with getting the outcome that you desire.

 The Power Of Negotiation

 At John Buchmiller & Associates, we begin by taking a look at the broad picture, taking into account all of your combined marital assets.
 We will then determine what assets you would willingly give to the other party, which assets you desire to keep, and which assets we can use as bargaining chips to help obtain your desired assets.
 By having a clear plan of attack in mind, we can craft a reasonable offer that allows you to keep the assets that are most important to you.
 If your spouse is unwilling to negotiate or compromise, then we will do whatever is necessary to fight for your right to your fair share.
 By showing willingness to negotiate, you are painting yourself as a reasonable individual which may earn you favor with the courts, if an agreement is unable to be reached otherwise.